-The Student Life and Leadership program is responsible for implementing, coordinating, and integrating the policies and procedures relating to the operation of campus organizations and activities.
-The Student Life and Leadership office is the hub for extracurricular programs and services, and students can obtain information on clubs and organizations, community service opportunities and scholarships, leadership development, students’ rights and responsibilities, activities and events, discount tickets to attractions/events and more.
-The office provides a variety of educational, cultural, volunteer, and social experiences, and assists in integrating them with the college instructional program.
+The Office of Student Life and Leadership implements, coordinates, and integrates the operation of campus organizations and activities for students.
+The Office of Student Life and Leadership is the hub for extracurricular programs and services.
+Students can obtain information on clubs and organizations, community service opportunities and scholarships, opportunities for leadership development, students’ rights and responsibilities, activities and events.
+The office provides a variety of educational, cultural, volunteer, and social experiences, and assists in integrating them with college instructional program.
 Additionally, help is provided to individual students, informal groups, faculty, and staff to develop new activities and services that meet the needs of the college community.
-All campuswide activities and events of interest appear on the monthly Student Life and Leadership calendar, Thomas Nelson Web calendar and Thomas Nelson Facebook page.
+All campus wide activities and events of interest appear in the monthly Student Navigator, Thomas Nelson Web calendar and Thomas Nelson Facebook page.
 For further information, contact the Student Life and Leadership staff in Room 224 Griffin Hall in Hampton at 757/825-2863 and Room 106B at the Historic Triangle Campus or at 757/258-6588.

 Office of Athletics and Intramurals

-For further information, contact the Office of Athletics and Intramurals located in Griffin Hall, Room 201 (Office of Student Service Suite) at the Hampton campus or (757) 825-3888.
+For further information, contact the Office of Athletics and Intramurals located in Griffin Hall, Room 225 at the Hampton campus or 757/825-3888.